 My Approach and style

-The picture below shows the benefits of my approach to documentary wedding photography.
-I’m on the dance floor, no-one looks bothered as I’m part of things, helping me find the wonderful mother of the bride and the clergyman who did the honours in full flow.
-Until it gets too dark I use available light, and I interact with guests in such a way as I’m easily accepted.
+Maybe the picture below helps show the benefits of my approach to documentary wedding photography.
+I’m on the dance floor, no-one looks bothered as I’m part of things, meaning I can make this this dance floor picture, of the bride’s mum dancing with the presiding vicar, a family friend.
+Until it gets too dark I use available light, and I interact with guests in a natural way so as to become part of the day, taking pictures amongst everyone.
+It’s the opposite of guests feeling said on by an outsider with a long lens.
 I may have chatted with just about everyone by the end of the day.
 It's all about observing, anticipating, and gently moving to keep finding pictures.
 You’ll be so busy that most of what goes on you’ll have missed.

 ev389-2.jpg